LRT Confederation Line delays due to disabled train at Bayview station

 Published Thursday, October 10, 2019 7:43AM EDT

-OTTAWA — A third straight day of delays on the City’s brand new $2.1 billion Confederation Line.
+OTTAWA — It was a computer malfunction-not a jammed door- which caused a third day of LRT chaos on the Confederation Line LRT.

-After two morning commutes delayed by door jams on trains, another delay was reported Thursday morning at Bayview Station.
+The City of Ottawa's transit boss John Manconi says a train was taken out of services and stuck on the tracks at Bayview Station when the 'Train Control Management System' indicated a problem.

+In a memo to City Council released Thursday afternoon, Manconi indicated the computer reset took longer than expected.

 R1 bus service was implemented for eastbound commuters between Tunney’s Pasture and Rideau Stations and was ended just before 9:00 a.m., with an apology from the transit service.